avaneev/biteopt/README.md

 Since version 2021.1 BiteOpt uses a companion optimizer - SpherOpt - which works independently and provides "reference points" to BiteOpt.
 This companion improves BiteOpt's convergence properties considerably, especially when the parameter space is rotated.
-Since version 2021.15 BiteOpt uses an alternative companion optimizer - NMSeqOpt - which additionally increases diversity of generated solutions.
+Since version 2021.15 BiteOpt uses an additional companion optimizer - NMSeqOpt - which increases diversity of generated solutions.

 Since version 2021.3 BiteOpt became a self-optimizing method not requiring any fune-tuning from the user nor the author.